rfong/computery-resources/UTILS.md

 ### Lookup tools
 - [0to255](https://www.0to255.com/): a lookup website that scales hex value colors up and down in lightness in HSL space.
 You can also make a shortcut by adding `https://0to255.com/%s` in your custom search engines.
 - [httpstatus](https://httpstatus.com/511): a lookup website for HTTP status codes.
 Pattern: `https://httpstatus.com/%s`
 - [LoremIpsum.co](https://loremipsum.io/ultimate-list-of-lorem-ipsum-generators/): has an impressive list of filler text generators, great for filling divs so you can test website layouts.
-My personal preferences are [Hipster Ipsum](https://hipsum.co/) and [Postmodernism Generator](https://www.elsewhere.org/pomo/).
+My personal favorites are [Hipster Ipsum](https://hipsum.co/), [Space Ipsum](https://spaceipsum.com/), and [Postmodernism Generator](https://www.elsewhere.org/pomo/).